AndreyShpilevoy/Home-Assistant-Smart-Speaker/README.md

 # Main advantages

 - Up-to-date (for now)
-- Volume control works
+- Code compeletely rewritten.
+Code *Home Assistant Voice: Preview Edition* (https://github.com/esphome/home-assistant-voice-pe) was used as base
+    - Working volume regulator
+    - Working timers
+    - Sound effects for events: mute on/off, wake word triggered, timer and error
+    - Stop wake word can be used to stop answer
+    - Removed unused devices (mini-jack, factory_reset)
+- Led actions was adopted to hardware
 - 2 settings for day and night brightness on LED strip (day/night hours are configurable)
-- added sound effects for events: mute on/off, wake word triggered
-- Still great project from **Tristam** and **jmiahman**

 # Changes in comparison with the original repo: